 SWISS NATIONAL SCIENCE FOUNDATION (SNF) GRANT

 In press.
 Transnational agrarian movements, food sovereignty, and legal mobilization.
 In Oxford Handbook of Law and Anthropology, eds.
 M.-C. Foblets, M. Sapignoli, M. Goodale and O. Zenker.
-Oxford: Oxford University Press (co-author with P. Claeys).
+Oxford: Oxford University Press (with P. Claeys).

 2014.
 Descontento inesperado: Mutaciones en la polémica sobre cultivos transgénicos en Brasil.
 In La dieta neoliberal: globalización y biotecnología agrícola en América latina, ed.
 G. Otero, 279-296.
 Mexico City: M.A.
 Porrúa.